 Students are encouraged to post general questions on topics taught in the class under the General Questions thread.
 The instructor and/or the TAs will respond to the questions.
 Other students are also encouraged to respond to the questions.
-Private questions should be sent to the TAs via email.
+Private questions should be sent to the TAa via e-mail.

 Everyone is busy, so please do not expect immediate responses to emails or discussion posts.
-The instructor and TAs will do their best to respond within 24 hours during the week and 48 hours on weekends.
-They will also aim to grade assignments within one week of the due date.
+The instructor and TAs will do our best to respond within 24 hours during the week and 48 hours on weekends.
+We will also do our best to grade assignments within one week of the due date.